jimbateson/jamesbateson.co.uk/src/articles/reflecting-on-and-rebranding-myself.md

 Continuing to talk and write about accessibility is something I would also hope to make part of my new role.

 ## Personal development

+During the search for a new job, I'd like to take the time to also start doing more of what I love in terms of article writing and experimenting with code.
+Whether this be some tinkering on codepen, finally getting around to making some updates on this site, or trying something a bit different, there are lots of areas I need to improve in, and it's important that I don't try and do too much and take this break to look after my wellbeing also.